heartcombo/simple_form/README.md

 ```

 **SimpleForm** will always look for a default attribute translation under the "defaults" key if no
-specific is found inside the model key.Note that this syntax is different from 1.x.
+specific is found inside the model key.
+Note that this syntax is different from 1.x.
 To migrate to
 the new syntax, just move "labels.#{attribute}" to "labels.defaults.#{attribute}".

 In addition, **SimpleForm** will fallback to default human_attribute_name from Rails when no other